DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 -   dSYMs for your iOS native code
 -   Proguard mapping files if you have enabled code obfuscation for your Android native code

+To do setup your project for sending the symbolication files automatically run `npx @datadog/react-native-wizard`.

+See the wizard [official documentation][13] for options.

+## Alternatives to `@datadog/react-native-wizard`

+If using `@datadog/react-native-wizard` did not succeed or if you don't want to upload your symbolication files automatically on each release, follow the next steps to symbolicate crash reports.

 ### Upload JavaScript source maps on iOS builds

 You need to install `@datadog/datadog-ci` as a dev dependency to your project: